-2. Submit a 500 to 1000-word statement outlining their proposed travel destination(s), what they hope to achieve/learn there, how at least one of their show entries reveals the development of their interest in the wine style/region chosen as their destination
+2. Submit a detailed statement, based on the questions below, outlining their proposed travel destination(s), what they hope to achieve/learn there, how at least one of their show entries reveals the development of their interest in the wine style/region chosen as their destination

 4. Agree to share the knowledge gained overseas with the Victorian wine industry by publishing a paper in a recognised industry publication within three months of their return from overseas